 Lil Wayne’s last proper solo album, Tha Carter IV, was released back in 2011.
 A little over seven years after that, Lil Wayne is finally (hopefully?!) prepared to debut its long-awaited follow-up, Tha Carter V. The new album, out this Friday, comes with a heavy burden of constant delays, nightmarish legal battles, and just the effect time and exhaustion might do to an artist who was, at one point, unimpeachable.
 What should’ve been just another addition to Wayne’s Carter series instead became the symbol of a messy public breakdown between the rapper, his longtime table Cash Money, and its ruthless honcho Bryan “Birdman” Williams, which culminated in a divorce between two men who had considered each other “father and son.”
 Despite all of these headaches—let’s not also forget that he nearly died during this time span—Wayne has persevered, recently gaining control of his Young Money imprint.
 The minor miracle of it finally coming out might win out over the all the attendant baggage.

 In the meantime, Wayne never left the studio, recording plenty of mixtapes, loosies, and collaborations.
-In celebration of Tha Carter V being freed, and because it will incidentally be released on Wayne’s birthday, here are 10 of the best records Lil Wayne has dropped during the seven-year wait, presented in chronological order.
+In celebration of Tha Carter V being freed, and because it will incidentally be released on Wayne’s birthday, here are 10 of the best Lil Wayne songs released during the seven-year wait, presented in chronological order.

 Curren$y – “Smoke Sumthin” (ft.
 Lil Wayne) (2011)